 Floor & Decor operates in the large, growing and highly fragmented \$10 billion hard surface flooring market (in manufacturers' dollars), which is part of the larger \$20 billion U.S. floor coverings market (in manufacturers' dollars) based on a 2013 study by Catalina Research, Inc., a leading provider of market research for the floor coverings industry (the "Catalina Floor Coverings Report").
 The competitive landscape of the hard surface flooring market includes big-box home improvement centers, national and regional specialty flooring retailers, and independent flooring retailers.
-We believe we benefit from growth in the overall hard surface flooring market, which, based on the Catalina Floor Coverings Report, is expected to grow more than 5% per year through 2018.
+We believe we benefit from growth in the overall hard surface flooring market, which, based on the Catalina Floor Coverings Report, grew 7% per year from 2009 to 2013 and is expected to grow more than 5% per year through 2018.
 In addition, we believe we have an opportunity to increase our share in the hard surface flooring market as independent flooring retailers are unable to compete on price and in-stock assortment.